haoxinzhou/haoxinzhou.github.io/_pages/research.md

   <img src="/assets/img/devices.png" width="30%">
 </p>

-Quantum materials—including chiral superconductors, van der Waals heterostructures, and engineered interfaces—provide new opportunities for building next-generation quantum hardware.
+Quantum materials provide new opportunities for building next-generation quantum hardware.
 We design devices where material properties directly enhance coherence and functionality.

 Key efforts include:

 - symmetry- and topology-protected Josephson devices
 - heterostructure-based quantum transducers
-- low-loss superconducting circuits using emergent interfacial responses

 These devices aim to achieve quantum functionalities that arise from the physics of the material itself, enabling scalable architectures for quantum information science.